Minooka Community High School

-Minooka Community High School, or MCHS, is a public four-year high school located in Minooka, Illinois, a southwest suburb of Chicago, in the United States.
-It is part of Minooka Community High School District 111.
+Minooka Community High School, or MCHS, is a public four-year high school located in Minooka, Illinois.
+It is the only high school in Minooka CHSD 111.

 History

-The doors to the high school were opened in 1917 and have since grown to 2,500+ students.
-Minooka Community High School District 111 is a mid-sized school district located in the far southwest suburb of Chicago.
-The district is largely composed of the communities of Minooka and Channahon, and also includes portions of Shorewood and Joliet.
+In April 2025, MCHS began an $82 million expansion for a new Career Technical Education wing at the Central Campus and a new Fieldhouse at the South Campus.
+It will total a debt of $52 million, expected to be paid off by 2032.
+Additionally, $200,000 will be spent to improve the parking lots.

 Central Campus

 Outside of transfers, students come to Minooka Community High School from three feeder school districts: Minooka Community Consolidated School District 201, Channahon School District 17, and Troy Community Consolidated School District 30-C.

 Several additions have been made to the building over the years.
 The first addition added hallways to the ends of the existing hallways to create two square hallways coming off of the main walkways.
 With that addition in the 1990s, Minooka added more technology and classroom space.
 Next came the new physical education department space that has been added in the early 2000s.
 This addition created more room for PE classes, along with drivers' ed classrooms and more.
 The other big addition that same year was building a new lunch room, the Cafetorium.
 This glass panel, rounded room, is the location of lunch, after school programs, athletic practices, concerts, musicals & plays, and the homecoming dance.